rowland007/Cyber-Playbook/docs/glossary.md

 ## A

 - **Access Controls (Models and Mechanisms)** - The management of admission to system and network resources.
 It grants authenticated users access to specific resources based on company policies and the permission level assigned to the user or user group.
 Access control often includes authentication, which proves the identity of the user or client machine attempting to log in (PC Magazine, 2018).
+- **Accountability** - The security goal that generates the requirements for actions of an entity to be traced uniquely to that entity.
+This supports non-repudiation, deterrence, fault isolation, intrusion detection and prevention, and after-action recovery and legal action (Dukes, 2015).
+- **Administrative Law** - A body that governs the administration and regulation of government agencies, both federal and state (Kenton, 2019c).
 - **Advanced Persistent Threat (APT)** - An adversary that possesses sophisticated levels of expertise and significant resources which allow it to create opportunities to achieve its objectives by using multiple attack vectors (e.g., cyber, physical, and deception) (NIST, 2013).
 - **Adversary Model (resources, capabilities, intent, motivation, risk aversion, access)** - The model that describes the type of adversary, the objective, the motivation, and the payload ramifications.
 The model described is extensible and the tactics are clear and concise (Invincea, 2015).
 - **Adversarial Thinking** - The ability to think like a hacker.
 Identifying characteristics including where, when, and how hackers might attack, and their tactics for evading detection (Hamman, Hopkinson, Markham, Chaplik, & Metzler, 2017).